parse-community/blog/_posts/2019-06-30-GraphQL-Announcement.md

 The 3.5.0 release automatically generates the main queries and mutations to have a GraphQL API running on top of ParseServer, including: Auto Schema, Users Authentication, Files, Class Objects supporting all data types and CRUD operations for MongoDB and Postgres.

+We'd like to thank [Davi Macedo](https://github.com/davimacedo) and [Douglas Muraoka](https://github.com/douglasmuraoka) for making this happen.

 The ParseGraphQLServer is an optional feature (such as ParseLiveQuery) that can play together with ParseServer or solo.
 The implementation includes a new set of files and do not change the current Parse Server implementation.

 [GraphQL](https://graphql.org/) is an open-source data query and manipulation language for APIs.
 In addition to the traditional REST API, Parse Server automatically generates a GraphQL API based on your current application schema.